taekwonzysong/AI4Soil/README.md

 - GRW_solver.ipynb: a visualization of GRW results presented in Figure 5 of our manuscript
 - DRW_solver.ipynb: a visualization of DRW results presented in Figure 5 of our manuscript
 - Data/ground_truth_solutions.csv: "ground truth" solutions of Celia's problem obtained from finite difference method implemented in [SimPEG](https://simpegdocs.appspot.com/content/examples/20-published/plot_richards_celia1990.html)
-- Data/reference_solutions_1-D_1.csv: reference solutions after performing data augmentation and will be used for neural network training for the particular instance discussed in our manuscript
+- Data/reference_solutions_1-D_1.csv: reference solutions (after data augmentation) saved for the particular instance discussed in our manuscript, will be used for neural network training.
-- Data/reference_solutions_original.csv: original reference solutions for the particular instance discussed in our manuscript
+- Data/reference_solutions_original.csv: original reference solutions saved for the particular instance discussed in our manuscript.
 - Data/reference_solutions_original_selected.csv: stores GRW solutions in Figure 2 for the particular instance discussed in our manuscript.
-The solutions are randomly selected from reference_solutions_original.csv
+The solutions are randomly selected from reference_solutions_original.csv as discussed in the manuscript.
 - Data/GRW_solutions_s1.csv: stores GRW solutions in Figure 5 (Scenario 1) for the particular instance discussed in our manuscript.
 - Data/GRW_solutions_s2.csv: stores GRW solutions in Figure 5 (Scenario 2) for the particular instance discussed in our manuscript.